mu-arch/skyfolder/README.md

 - Downloads & uploads
 - Create, Delete, Rename directories
 - Password and ACL policy on folders
+- No third party services.
+Runs completely on your PC or server
 - Low resource footprint (~8mb DRAM when idle, suitable for running 24/7 in background)
 - Run on GNU/Linux, BSD, Windows, Mac
 - Bittorrent tracker (incomplete, in research)